If you're getting ready to have weight loss surgery, you're probably looking ahead to the results.

 Gastric banding is no longer a commonly performed weight loss surgery.

 Most gastric bypass surgery is laparoscopic, which means the surgeon makes small cuts.
 That makes for shorter recovery time.

-Most people stay in the hospital 2 to 3 days, and get back to normal activities in 3 to 5 weeks.
+Most people stay in the hospital for 2 to 3 days, and get back to normal activities in 3 to 5 weeks.